iozeey/seo-guides/README.md

 #10.
 SEO Workers

-# How to write SEO description ?
+# How to write SEO description?

 https://www.bigcommerce.com/blog/perfect-product-description-formula/

 SEO title
 target SEO keywords in this
 or keyword phrase at the start of the page title.